SPRING CLEARANCE SALE! Save up to 70% on clearance while supplies last!

-Caring for a child's feet will benefit their health, mobility and well-being throughout their entire lives.
+Paying attention to children's foot health will benefit your child's health, mobility and well-being throughout their entire lives.
 According to the Society of Chiropodists and Podiatrists, the 26 bones in our feet are not fully hardened (or ossified) until ages 12–18.
 In fact, children's feet are composed of relatively soft and flexible cartilage that gradually converts to bone with age.
 While children's feet are developing, the soft cartilage centers are fusing together.
 As such, the foot is at risk from injury and deformity due to ill-fitting footwear.
 Any postural foot abnormality can have an effect further up the body and permanently altering posture and walking style.

 Orthopedic specialists have long known babies learn to walk best barefoot.
 Growing scientific evidence shows that children's shoes should be designed on this model.
 Research on children walking barefoot or in minimal shoes shows: